 - Do I have to keep a distance of 1 metre while standing at the lift?

-Yes and we know that this is not always possible, so a mouth-nose-protector must be worn if the distance is less than this.
+Yes and we know that this is not always possible, so an FFP2 mask must be worn if the distance is less than this.

 - Can every seat be occupied in the lift (eg. in an 8-person lift)?